ahartloper/WIKC/README.md

 - Dimitrios Lignos and Albano de Castro e Sousa for their invaluable input.

 ## References
-[1] Hartloper, de Castro e Sousa, and Lignos (2022).
-"Warping-Inclusive Kinematic Coupling in Mixed-Dimension Macro Models for Wide Flange Beam-Columns", Journal of Structural Engineering (submitted).
+[1] Hartloper A.R., de Castro e Sousa A., and Lignos D.G.
+(2022).
+"Warping-Inclusive Kinematic Coupling in Mixed-Dimension Macro Models for Wide Flange Beam-Columns", Journal of Structural Engineering.
 DOI: 10.1061/(ASCE)ST.1943-541X.0003211.